The 1938 Presidential series of definitive stamps of the United States

 The Prexies served as the definitive stamps in the United States until they were replaced piecemeal in the 1950's by the Liberty series.

 This website illustrates each denomination and provides production data as well as information concerning principal solo uses.
 Covers demonstrating solo uses are shown where available.
-Another section shows selected covers with combinations or multiples of denominations.
+Another section will show selected covers with combinations or multiples of denominations if ever completed.

-Use the Navigation Bar to select a denomination or the cover area.
+Use the Navigation Bar to select a denomination or the selected covers area.

 The Prexies, Roland Rustad, Bureau Issues Association, 1994